-Daily Crime Reports
+Daily Crime Log

-Public Safety maintains a Daily Crime Log that records, by the date the incident was reported, all crimes that occur on the Parkland College campus, in a non-campus building or property, on public property, or within the department's patrol footprint.
+The Department of Public Safety maintains a Daily Crime Log that records, by the date the incident was reported, all crimes that occur within the Parkland College Police Department's patrol footprint.

 The Daily Crime Log is available for public inspection at the Public Safety office located in Room A160.
-Addititonally, it can be found on the Parkland College Website at:
+Additionally, it can be found on the Parkland College Website at: